karinversan/karinversan/README.md

 - 🔬 I'm interested in **bioinformatics** and **computational biology**
-- :computer: Currently working on Sign Language translator with voiceover
+- :computer: Currently working on *something...*